 Aside from “Where is your toilet?” and “Where is your shower?”, one of the most common questions when someone sees a campervan is, “Where is your TV?”

 Though it’s true that you don’t need a TV in a campervan, a mini projector is very compact and makes it possible to watch movies in a van.
-Clocking in at the size of a soda can, this tiny projector can give you up to 100” of screen.
+Clocking in at the size of a soda can, this tiny projector can give you up to 100” of the screen.

 The keystone adjustment allows you to place the projector anywhere and adjust for a rectangular image.
-You can display the image onto a white wall or screen inside your van or outside on the side of your van.
+You can display the image on a white wall or screen inside your van or outside on the side of your van.

 It comes with an android processor so you can use apps like Netflix, YouTube, Disney+, and more.
-If you don’t have service, you can cast downloaded movies or shows from your phone or a computer.
+If you don’t have a service, you can cast downloaded movies or shows from your phone or a computer.